Stacked Changes

 :

-git append 2-rename-foo
+git town append 2-rename-foo

 currently checked out branch (which is 1-refactor